Make Your Next Trip Extraordinary

 The souvenirs

-BNC boutique, in the basement of Sanlitun North Village, is owned by Hong Huang, a Chinese fashion-magazine celebrity, and showcases local designers.
+BNC Boutique, in the basement of Sanlitun North Village, is owned by Hong Huang, a Chinese fashion-magazine celebrity, and showcases local designers.
 Its selection of China-inspired clothing, jewelry, and knickknacks is tastefully done.

 Phoenix Design, just one block away, is a beautiful little store for exquisite handmade porcelain or clay pots and vases.
 The shop alone is elegant and worth a look.
 It shares space with a French designer who produces a line of China-inspired children’s clothing that is charming and great for baby showers.